-- The private home must the home of registered, council approved Volunteer. - Girls may not meet in a home where a registered sex offender lives. - Some councils may require membership and background checks for all adults living in the home. - The troop needs to be able to focus without disruptions from other household members. - Animals should be kept in a place that is separate from the meeting space. - Homeowners should consider any personal insurance implications.
+- Always obtain the prior approval from your council. - The private home must the home of registered, council approved Volunteer. - Girls may not meet in a home where a registered sex offender lives. - Some councils may require membership and background checks for all adults living in the home. - The troop needs to be able to focus without disruptions from other household members. - Animals should be kept in a place that is separate from the meeting space. - Homeowners should consider any personal insurance implications.
 The Homeowner should ask their personal Homeowner's insurance carrier if there are any insurance concerns with troop meetings at the home.
 Also, volunteers should confirm with the council that troop meetings in the home are covered by council's liability insurance carrier. - Weapons must be out of view and in a locked space.
 Medication, cleaning products, or any poisonous substance must be stored in a secure space out of sight, preferably locked.